hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions.md

 In the classificatory sense, we are making statements about which forms are arts and which are not.
 Is pottery an art-form?
 Can it have artistic qualities?
 Are video games art?
 What makes live theatre an art form but spectator sports not, despite their similarities?

-The evaluative sense involves statements like "this painting is skillful but it's not art," or ["can film be art?"](https://www.youtube.com/watch?v=oQNd3wlq5Bo&feature=youtu.be&t=27), or "Florentine weavers raised silk weaving to the level of art."
-In these cases, the speaker is judging not the form but the quality of a work, whether or not it has reached the elevated, rarified plane of Art.
-[This is particularly used by the contemporary art world](/2020/06/08/wica.html), who define only their own particular kinds of art as art.
+The evaluative sense judges whether a work is "good enough" to reach the elevated, rarified plane of capital-A Art.
+Evaluative statements operate like "this painting is skillful but it's not art," or ["can film be art?"](https://www.youtube.com/watch?v=oQNd3wlq5Bo&feature=youtu.be&t=27), or "Florentine weavers raised silk weaving to the level of art."
+[This is particularly common in the contemporary art world](/2020/06/08/wica.html), who define only their own particular kinds of art as Art.

 These evaluative usages makes no sense to me.
-To me, all evaluative statements sound classificatory.
 When someone writes that a movie rises to the level of art, they imply that film is not, by nature, an artistic medium.

 I find the evaluative sense to be elitist and gatekeepery, denying not just the qualities of the work, but that it could have artistic value for anybody.
 It turns a subjective judgment of quality into an absolute, categorical rejection.
 For these reasons, **I advocate avoiding the evaluative usage.**